PhishermanGG/docs/docs/api/v1/introduction.md

 The Phisherman API rate limits requests in order to prevent abuse and overload of our services.
 All users can make up to **15 requests per 10 seconds** to our API.

 ::: warning **NOTE**
 Exceeding these limits will automatically block subsequent requests for a limited time.
-Repeated or continual breeches of these limits may result in your API key being revoked.
+Repeated or continual breaches of these limits may result in your API key being revoked.
 :::

 All applications should make reasonable attempts to avoid making invalid requests.
 For example: